-A popular cleaner with a reputation for removing strong cat urine odors.
-Some dog owners also report that it works.
-Useful for removing pet odors and stains in the laundry.
-Attentive customer service.
+A popular cleaner with a reputation for removing strong pet stains and odors.
+Safe, all-natural formula in a convenient spray bottle.
+Useful for removing pet odors and stains on rugs, upholstery, and carpets.

 Safe and effective for use on numerous surfaces for a variety of pet stains and odors.
 Has a pleasant scent and convenient spray nozzle.
 Backed by the company with a 100% satisfaction guarantee.